 What is Organic SEO & How is it Different?

 When people use a search engine, they're hoping to answer a question.
 That question is the variable and Google constantly refines their algorithm to make achieving quality answers more likely.
 This means every website owner should see one of their primary goals as a provider of answers.
 The more answers you provide, the more value your site ultimately holds.
 The key to success in organic search is in providing quality content, in an efficient manner that answers questions.
-When you provide that quality content and setup a few key indicators, you should see a raise in the natural placement on organic search engine results and therefor traffic.
+When you provide that quality content and set up a few key indicators, you should see a rise in the natural placement on organic search engine results and therefore traffic.
 This isn't the kind of traffic that creates spikes, but it is the kind that raises baselines.

 There isn't really any aspect of organic SEO that's revolutionary.
 It's more about doing the basics well and letting the rest take care of itself.
 Whereas SEO is simply about providing results, I'd say that the primary focus of organic is on providing the quality.
 When you're working with a client or building a website on your own, arguing for this "slow and steady" method can be a challenge.
 Like most technical work clients expect results, but providing fast results in SEO usually means shooting yourself in the foot for the long-term.
-This chase for short-term ends, ultimately harms both the website and brand as a whole.
+This chase for short-term results ultimately harms both the website and the brand as a whole.
 Optimizing for organic search is a marathon, but ultimately it's a victory that pays off for visitors and the brand long after any work has been completed.

 Keys to Building Natural SEO Results